Cumulocity-IoT/openapi-portal-ms/README.md

 - Monitor memory usage: caches keep all fetched items in memory per tenant; if telemetry volume is large, consider retention windows or backing the cache with a persistent store.
 - Rehydrate cache on startup or expose a health endpoint to allow external tooling to verify caches are populated.
 - The service assumes input dates are ISO parsable.
 Make sure upstream data provides valid timestamps.

+## OpenAPI / API docs

+- **Spec file shipped:** `docs/openapi.json` (OpenAPI v3.0.1) — a static spec covering the controllers in `src/api`.
+- **Generate / preview docs using Redocly CLI:** this repository includes `@redocly/cli` as a devDependency.
+After running `npm install` you can:
+  - Preview the docs locally: `npx @redocly/cli preview-docs docs/openapi.json`
+  - Bundle into a single-file HTML (example): `npx @redocly/cli build-docs docs/openapi.json -o docs/index.html`
+  - Inspect available commands: `npx @redocly/cli --help`

+If you prefer to generate the OpenAPI spec from the running app (automatic DTO/schema extraction), you can integrate `@nestjs/swagger` and emit a runtime spec instead of (or in addition to) the static `docs/openapi.json`.